alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

   <figcaption>Overlooking the camp.</figcaption>
 </figure>

 A room in a camp here is actually a wool tent with a hard floor, built and decorated in a traditional bedouin style.
 There's a big bed in the middle of the room with plenty of blankets for the cold night.
 There is also a power outlet and a single light source, but don't worry, you won't be staying in your room unless you're sleeping.
 The camp has a separate bigger building where you have shared toilets, running water and showers with hot water.
-The shared bathrooms are really clean and well maintained.
+The shared bathrooms are clean and well maintained.

 Other than that, the camp area has an open fire where they serve tea non-stop and two bigger tents for eating and hanging around with the other guests.
 One of the tents is enclosed and warmed.
 Dinner and breakfast are served by the staff of the camp and the food is delicious.